ferdinandvanwyk/gs2_correlation/doc/source/analysis_overview.rst

   Numpy routines contain an explicit 1/n normalization to ensure IFT(A) = a.
 * This gives v_zf(t,x) which can be plotted in 2D and averaged in time to give the mean ZF velocity as a function of radius.

-..
-[PoP 2009] Holland *et al.*, Physics of Plasmas, 2009, *Implementation and application of two synthetic diagnostics for validating simulations of core tokamak turbulence*